 - The Amazon influences rainfall patterns in the countries near it and even in the United States of America.

 What are the threats that the Amazon forest is facing recently?

 Today, the Amazon Rainforest is facing potential perils every year which could lead to the ultimate destruction of this important rainforest.

-Here are some of the real and present dangers the Amazon is facing.
+Here are some of the real and present dangers it is facing.

 Fires breaking every year in the Amazon rainforest are often caused by accidents during the dry months.
 Every year, the dry season causes wildfires that destroy wildlife.
 However, many satellite photographs also show that the fires in the Brazil region of the Amazon were set deliberately to clear many acres of land.
 Some news says that the government of Brazil is slow in action when it comes to protecting the natural resources in the forests.

 Deforestation has been one of the biggest problems in many countries today, not just in the Amazon, to make way for a new use of land.